 Carlos Castaneda once said, “You have everything needed for the extravagant journey that is your life.”

 So this is a place for journeying, for seeking and finding adventure, because it’s waiting around every corner if we can open ourselves up and look it right in the eyes.
 And we find that the lessons gleaned along the way are priceless, too, and something worth sharing in the quiet places and for the weary hearted.

-Most of all, I hope you find shalom in the words that have burned and purified themselves into my heart.
+I hope you find shalom in the words that have burned and purified themselves into my heart.
 I pray that they find their way to you and encourage you to dive deep into who you’re called to be.

 May this space bring us courage to live intentionally with whoever we open our homes and hearts to.